HeroesToolChest/HeroesDataParser/README.md

 Overwriting an existing file with the created file is not allowed by default, enable the `--overwrite` option to allow overwriting or specify a different output directory with the `-o, --output-path` option.

+> [!NOTE]
-Although it is allowed to format _from_ and _to_ any gamestring format types, some conversions are not reversible or may not produce the expected result.
+> Although it is allowed to format _from_ and _to_ any gamestring format types, some conversions are not reversible or may not produce the expected result.
-For example, if a file with gamestrings in `RawText` format is converted to `PlainText`, the gamestrings cannot be converted back to `RawText` since the necessary information (such as color tags and scaling data) is lost during the conversion.
+> For example, if a file with gamestrings in `RawText` format is converted to `PlainText`, the gamestrings cannot be converted back to `RawText` since the necessary information (such as color tags and scaling data) is lost during the conversion.
-Likewise, converting from `ColoredText` to `ColoredTextWithScaling` will not add scaling data since that information is not present in the `ColoredText` format.
+> Likewise, converting from `ColoredText` to `ColoredTextWithScaling` will not add scaling data since that information is not present in the `ColoredText` format.
-This command is therefore best used to convert from `RawText` to any other format.
+> This command is therefore best used to convert from `RawText` to any other format.

 Example command of gamestrings file of `RawText` format being converted to `PlainText` format:
 ```